Oz93422/CyberCheck/README.md

-The goal of CyberCheck is to make learning cybersecurity more interactive.
-Whether you're just getting started or want a quick refresher, this tool gives you a chance to explore real world cyber threats and how to spot them.
+CyberCheck was built to make learning cybersecurity more fun and hands-on.
+Designed for beginners or anyone who wants a quick way to explore real-world threats and how to spot them.

+Personally built using Python with AI-assisted code.
+Firewall rules were configured manually, specific ports were handpicked for Nmap scanning, the cyber game was fully custom-made, and password-checking logic was personally written to flag weak and strong passwords

 Port Scanner: Uses nmap to check for open ports that could leave your system vulnerable.